 What makes a healthy and thriving franchise, now and into the future?
-This was one of the key questions of an extensive three-month research project I undertook late in 2018.
-And with franchise systems failing almost weekly (the latest being Lifetime Resolutions), there seems to be no end to franchise systems in the spotlight for everything from underpayment of wages, to franchise owners seemingly paying too much for a franchise with little returns.
+This was one of the key questions of an extensive three-month research project I undertook a few years ago.
+And with some franchise systems struggling, there seems to be franchise systems in the spotlight for all the wrong reasons.

 The three P’s of the model are the Pillars, the Pathways and the Petals.
 The Pillars provide the foundation for the model and include Prime Leadership, Commitment to Innovation and Effective Execution.
 A Thriving Franchise is a juncture where the Pillars collide and intersect.

 The Pathways, where two of the Pillars overlap shows the results of when two Pillars collaborate.
 The Pathways are Competitive Edge, Growth and Future Proof and it is these Pathways that corral the franchise towards a Thriving Franchise.

 The Petals show the three key elements that synergistically work together to make a strong and robust Pillar.

 The foundation that underpins all Pillars is franchisee profitability.
 Franchisee profitability was cited repeatedly as the number one factor that will influence the future of franchising, clearly demonstrating when there is no profitability then no amount of leadership, commitment to innovation or effective execution makes a difference.

 Firstly, It’s about leadership.
 Not just garden variety leadership but the sector is craving prime leadership.
 In fact, it’s the lack of leadership in the sector that has created the situation in terms of a Parliamentary Inquiry and the negative publicity in everything from a Current Affair to the SMH and the Age.